 Place Dracaena houseplants in bright indirect sunlight.
 This hardy plant can handle direct sunlight, but only in limited quantities.
 A south- or east-facing window is a good place for this leafy beauty.
 Rotate the plant periodically to ensure all sides receive light and to prevent the plant from leaning toward the light source.

 Dracaena is not picky about potting soil but prefers slightly acidic soil.
-Drainage is essential because this plant prefers well-drained soils.
+Drainage is essential because this plant does not like wet feet.
 Dracaena is a slow-growing plant that can be repotted infrequently.
 Plan to repot Dracaena every few years at most.
 Dracaena do not mind being root-bound, but growth will slow further when the roots don’t have room to spread.
 Upgrade to a pot one to two inches larger in diameter when repotting to keep the plant happy and growing.

 Fertilizing is vital for houseplants, especially plants like Dracaena that do not require repotting often.
 Feed Dracaena when the plant is actively growing to support continued growth.
 Monthly applications of fertilizer are best.
-Fertilize Dracaena using a balanced plant food.
+Fertilize Dracaena using a balanced food formulated for houseplants.
 A water-soluble fertilizer can be mixed with water and applied during routine watering.

 Common Dracaena Problems

 Dracaena that is overwatered or growing in areas with high humidity may form fungal leaf spots.
 Remove any foliage that shows signs of fungus, and consider increasing the amount of light the plant receives and decreasing water or humidity.
 Water containing minerals or fluoride may cause brown spots on the foliage.
 Remove leaves with browning and use filtered water or let tap water sit out for 24 hours, so compounds in the water dissipate before watering the plant.